OHME! Foods: Crafting a Credible Experience

 What could we have done differently?

 Our internal collaboration was top-notch, but I think one area we could have improved on was taking our time to really connect with users post-redesign.
-Although our user interview provided insight on what needed change, our solution wasn't properly put to the test until we reached the judges panel.
+Although our user interviews provided insight on what needed change, our solution wasn't properly put to the test until we reached the judges panel.
 User research is gold and I feel like we left more to be desired in that aspect.